instructure/canvas-alexa-lambda/CONTRIBUTING.md

 [FAQ](https://github.com/instructure/canvas-lms/wiki/FAQ) for more information.

-To save yourself a considerable headache, please consider doing development against our master branch, instead of the default stable branch.
+To save yourself a considerable headache, please consider doing development against our master branch instead of the default stable branch.
 Our stable branch is occasionally reforked from master from time to time, so your Git history may get very confused if you are attempting to contribute changesets against stable.

 If you choose to contribute a pull request to Canvas Alexa Lambda, following these guidelines will make things easier for you and for us:

  - Your pull request should generally consist of a single commit.
-This helps keep the git history clean by keeping each commit focused on a single purpose.
-If you have multiple commits that keep that focus then that is acceptable, however "train of thought" commits should not be in the history.
+This process helps keep the git history clean by keeping each commit focused on a single purpose.
+Multiple commits that maintain that focus are acceptable, but "train of thought" commits should not be in the history.
  - Your commit message should follow this general format:

    ```